Linkurious/ogma-oracle-parser/docs/example.md

 ```

 You will need to provide your Ogma API key to be able to install Ogma via npm install.
-Either by modifying the `package.json`, either by running:
+Either by modifying the `package.json`, or by running:

 ```sh